SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This target is interpreted to cover research about implementing water resource management, in particular integrated water resources management (IWRM) and transboundary co-operation in water resources management.

 **Integrated water resources management (IWRM)** is based on an internationally agreed definition https://unstats.un.org/sdgs/metadata/files/Metadata-06-05-01.pdf <a href="#f8">(UN Statistics division 2025)</a>.
-It is a cross-sectoral approach to water resources management based on the interdependence of uses of water resources on different sectors.
-It consists of various dimensions including enabling environment (policies, laws, etc), roles of supporting institutions, management instruments for choices between alternative actions and financing.
-> *Integrated Water Resources Management (IWRM) promotes the coordinated development and management of water, land and related resources to
+> Integrated Water Resources Management (IWRM) *promotes the coordinated development and management of water, land and related resources to
 >  maximize economic and social welfare in an equitable manner, without compromising the sustainability of vital ecosystems*.

+IWRM is a cross-sectoral approach to water resources management based on the interdependence of uses of water resources on different sectors.
+It consists of various dimensions including enabling environment (policies, laws, etc), supporting institutions, management instruments and financing.

-Transboundary co-operation refers to operational agreements on water management between countries sharing transboundary rivers, lakes and aquifers.
+Transboundary co-operation refers to operational agreements on water management between countries sharing transboundary rivers, lakes and aquifers <a href="#6">("UNSD 2022")</a>.